 We assess our liquidity in terms of our ability to generate cash to fund our operations, including working capital and investing activities.
-We believe that our operating cash flow, cash on our balance sheet and availability under our Asset-Based Loan ("ABL") Facility are sufficient to meet our anticipated operating cash needs for at least the next 12 months and will be sufficient to allow us to continue to invest in our existing businesses, consummate strategic acquisitions and manage our capital structure on a short and long-term basis.
+We believe that our operating cash flow, cash on our balance sheet and availability under our ABL Facility are sufficient to meet our anticipated operating cash needs for at least the next 12 months and will be sufficient to allow us to continue to invest in our existing businesses, consummate strategic acquisitions and manage our capital structure on a short and long-term basis.
+We are currently not aware of any trends or demands, commitments, events, or uncertainties that will result in or that are reasonably likely to result in our liquidity increasing or decreasing in any material way that will impact our capital needs during or beyond the next 12 months.
 The maximum availability under our ABL Facility is \$100.0 million; however, the borrowing base under the ABL Facility fluctuates from month-to-month depending on the amount of eligible accounts receivable, inventory, and real estate.
-As of December 31, 2021 the amount available under our ABL Facility was \$67 million, and the ABL Facility remains undrawn.
+As of July 1, 2022 the amount available under our ABL Facility was \$97 million, and the ABL Facility remains undrawn.
 See Part II, Item 1A.
 "Risk Factors" for a further discussion.
-At December 31, 2021 we had \$433.7 million in Long-term debt, net and \$2.8 million of Current maturities of long-term debt, net of discounts and deferred issuance costs of \$43.6 million.
+At July 1, 2022 we had total debt of \$412.6 million net of discounts and deferred issuance costs of \$38.0 million.

-Cash and Cash Equivalents
+Cash and Cash Equivalents and Marketable Securities

-The following table summarizes our cash and cash equivalents:
+The following table summarizes our cash and cash equivalents and marketable securities:

-(In millions) December 3 1, 2021 Oc tober 1, 2021 \$ Change Cash and cash equivalents \$ 157.8 \$ 144.6 \$ 13.2
+(In millions) July 1, 2022 October 1, 2021 \$ Change Cash and cash equivalents \$ 99.6 \$ 144.6 \$ (45.0) Marketable securities not included in cash and cash equivalents 10.4 10.4 Total \$ 110.0 \$ 144.6 \$ (34.6)